cscodingallan/LogFileEventRecorder/README.md

 A new database will be created by the application overwriting if a previously existing database is in the same location.

+The created database can be inspected with some external tool e.g SquirrelDB, RazorSQL.

 ## Logging

 Logging configuration is defined in `src/main/resources/application.properties`.
 When set to DEBUG level the app will log all persisted event details.
 Logging is configured to log to stdout/stderr - i.e. default configuration.

+## Assumptions

+* The only permitted database columns are eventId, event duration, type, host, alert
+* Only 1 table is permitted in the database
+* There is no requirement to support a continuously updating file - i.e. any new events added to the file while it is being processed or after it has been processed will not be captured
+* There is enough ram available to hold all partial events in memory
+* The “type” property of application log events may be any string - i.e. there is no defined set of types
+* The input json log file is always valid and well formed (if it is not, the app will throw an exception, log it and fail to complete)
+* The event finish timestamp is guaranteed to be greater than the event start timestamp
+* The only logging output channel required to be configured is to stdout/stderr
+* Type and host values of log events with the same id have the same values

 ## Approach